ARM-software/psa-arch-tests/tbsa-v8m/README.md

 ## Release details
+ - Release Version - 0.5
- - Code Quality: Alpha v0.5
+ - Code Quality: Alpha <br />
- - The TBSA-v8M tests are written for version 1.0 of the TBSA-v8M specification. <br />
-   The suite quality is Alpha.
-This indicates that the suite contains tests which have not been validated on any platform and may contain a reasonable amount of functional bugs.
+   The suite is in development.
+This indicates that the suite contains tests which have not been validated on any platform.
+Please use this opportunity to suggest enhancements and point out errors.

+ - The TBSA-v8M tests are written for version 1.1 of the TBSA-v8M specification.
  - This test suite is not a substitute for design verification.

  - To review the test logs, Arm licensees can contact Arm directly through their partner managers.